 Pop-up messages that offer customers more information or an attractive deal are a big plus when it comes to maximizing your conversions.

-Research from Forrester indicates that one of the major reasons customers fail to check out is because they’re asked for too much information.
+Research from Forrester indicates that one of the major reasons for shopping cart abandonment is because customers are asked for too much information.
 Only ask what you need to know – a rule that is even more golden now the European General Data Protection Regulation (GDPR) has come into force.

 Want to give your foreign customers a little extra push towards buying?
 Display prices in their local currency.
 Tools like Webinterpret’s Localized Checkout can help you set this up easily.